 This current study also found that FRPL-eligible students spent more time in EL, even after controlling for achievement.
-This finding is consistent with Hakuta and colleagues (2000) findings that demographic factors, such as socio-economic status, can influence EL time to reclassification.
-Also consistent with Carhill et al. (2008) but inconsistent with Hakuta (2000) we did not find evidence of an effect of school poverty on time spent in EL.
+This finding is consistent with Hakuta and colleagues (2000) findings that demographic factors, such as SES, can influence EL time to reclassification.
+Also consistent with Carhill et al. (2008) but inconsistent with Hakuta et al. (2000), we did not find evidence of an effect of school poverty on time spent in EL.